Chapter 12: Travels and Trials

 The Preserver.
 The being that spoke to him, and saved his life repeatedly with his wisdom.
 She called him by the same name.
 Could she really be a paladin of the Preserver?

-Mylo built a fire with the help of Junia, while Pierre butchered the animal.
+Mylo built a fire with the help of Silver Paladin, while Masked Bandit butchered the animal.

 “I want to learn,” Mylo said between bites.
 “How to use the spear like you did.”